JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8006 days**.

-And here is a just a random fact -  **The reason why milk is white is because it contains a protein called Casein, which is white.
-Milk also contains fat, which is also white**.
+And here is a just a random fact -  **After the U.S Civil War, about 33%-50% of all U.S. paper currency in circulation was counterfeit**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)